mukhlis1911/Case-Study/README.md

 Description code
-App.js (Reload): Reload page where user can choose which method of payment, they will earn cashback of 0.50 cents for every succesfull credit card reload.
-Reload.js (Storage): A page that carries the function that store and show the balance, payment, date of transaction and remaining number.
+App.js (Reload): Reload page where user can choose which method of payment, they will earn cashback of 0.50 cents for every succesfull credit card reload. storage.js: A page that carries the array function that store all the unlimited data.
+The required variables are also created in here such as the name, balance, payment, date of transaction and remaining number.